lasthero/SimpleWebCrawler/README.md

  >dotnet test

  ## Future Improvements
-  - I used TDD approach to get my self started, however more thorough unit tests need to be added and a mock framework with Dependency Injection can be considered as well.
+  - I used TDD approach to get myself started, however more thorough unit tests need to be added and a mock framework with Dependency Injection can be considered as well.
   - Duplicated pages with and without trailing forward slash '/' at the end of url are considered different(e.g. 'https://wiprodigital.com/who-we-are' and '"https://wiprodigital.com/who-we-are/'); as a result both will be processed.
 I'd like to do more research and address this issue if I have more time.
 More information about this issue:
   (https://webmasters.googleblog.com/2010/04/to-slash-or-not-to-slash.html)
   - More error handling: